 A channel showing consistent clipping means you need to lower the channel volume or if you caught it during the sound check, you can reset the gain structure for that channel.
 Board clipping works much the same.
 Occasionally, it’s ok but anything more than that and you have to re-evaluate your board input levels.
 I would go as far to say if your board level is clipping in any form, then you should look for the source and see what you can do to eliminate it.
 Clipping is an extra audio process that can negatively affect your sound.

-Distortion produced by faulty equipment isn’t a matter of “how do I stop it” as much as it is a matter of “what do I do know.”
+Audio distortion produced by faulty equipment isn’t a matter of “how do I stop it” as much as it is a matter of “what do I do know.”

 Consider the impact of removing the equipment from service.
 Will its removal have a drastic affect on the quality of the sound?
 I’m talking about “will the congregation notice the difference.”
 With this information in mind, you should evaluate your existing equipment and determine what happens if that particular piece of equipment fails.